Ayantaker/SpyderC2/README.md

 	````

 - You should be greeted with SpyderC2 server console.
 Now follow the below steps to try out the framework

-## Few notable features

-- Supports windows and linux victims
-- Docker support
-- Evil stuff/modules you can do/run on your victim :
-	- Taking Screenshots
-	- Taking out Browser History
-	- See the running processes
-	- File download/exfiltration
-- New modules are easy to write and integrate
-- No window pops up when stager is executed on victim.

 ## How to use: